mpnally/Terrifically-Simple-JSON/README.md

 2. The `name` of a name/value pair must correspond to a property or relationship in the state of the entity.
 3. The `value` of a name/value pair must be the value of the property referenced by the name.

-We think these restrictions are simply enforcing the most obvious and most natural way of using JSON.
+We think these restrictions are simply enforcing the most straightforward and most natural way of using JSON.
 They basically say, "use JSON directly—don't use it to construct your own data-representation format".
 Since TS-JSON is just about using JSON directly, it does not have its own media type.